AlexBedley/react-flux-example/README.md

     |-- src
         |-- app.js                  - Main entry point for the application
         |-- actions
-        |   |-- AppActions.js       - A list of all actions that can be fired
+        |   |-- AppActions.js       - This is our action creator
         |-- components
-        |   |-- App.react.js        - Passes data down to child components and lays out the application
+        |   |-- App.react.js        - This is our controller-view which receives updates from the AppStore
+                                      and passes it down to its children
         |   |-- List.react.js       - Renders a collection of ListItems
         |   |-- ListItem.react.js   - Renders a list object
         |-- dispatcher
         |   |-- AppDispatcher.js    - Flux built-in AppDispatcher
         |-- stores
             |-- AppStore.js         - Holds and fetches data for the application.
-Updates data based on Actions
+Updates data based on
+                                      Actions and emits change events
  ```

 As you can see, the application is split into 4 main folders, *actions*, *dispatcher*, *stores*, *components*.
 These map to the concepts we learned in the previous section.

+### Relation to class-insights

+Mapping files in this repo to class-insights:

+Table:
+* List, ListItem

+ButtonBar:
+* FilterBar

+Parent:
+* AppActions, AppStore, AppDispatcher, App

 ### Limitations of this example

-I had a hard time getting browserify to play nice with the child component
+I had a hard time getting browserify to play nice with the child component, so I had to do wonky stuff like passing React down to the child component.
+This is because I didn't put the component in npm.
+Kevin and Miles already got this working in the skeleton repos so I'm not worried about this.